WindeadGhost/Bahrl_Report/README.md

 # Bahrl_Report

-Use the "issues" tab to report bug
+Use the "issues" tab to report bug mm